taylorletsoaka/ExaminersBoard/README.md

 App
 ==============

-Template for a simple Vaadin application that only requires a Servlet 3.0 container to run.
+Prototype for a simple Vaadin application that only requires a Servlet 3.0 container to run.

 Workflow